melissamonk-NOAA/Vermilion_2021/doc/north.md

 Length compositions were provided from the following sources:

 There is no available recreational length composition available for 2020 north of Pt.
 Conception in RecFIN and sparse sampling was confirmed by J. Budrick (CDFW, pers. comm,).

 \begin{itemize}
-  \item Recreational party charter mode (PC)
+  \item Recreational party/charter mode (PC)
    \begin{itemize}
      \item Miller and Gotshall dockside PC survey (1959-1960)
      \item Samples from commercial port samples (1978-1979)